 Actions in process

-HI has set up a mobile team to identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care, in particular rehabilitation and psychosocial support sessions.
+Humanity & Inclusion deploys mobiles teams to identify the most vulnerable displaced persons, giving priority to children and people with disabilities, requiring rehabilitation and psychosocial support sessions.
 The association is present in Tripoli, Misrata and Benghazi.
-The latter are directly managed by the team or referred to the nearest health centres.
-HI is also supporting 11 health centres.
-It trains staff and distributes orthopaedic devices, aids and information to medical staff and patients.
+The latter are directly managed by the team or referred to the nearest health centre.
+Humanity & Inclusion also supports 11 health structures.
+It trains the staff and distributes orthopaedic equipment, accessories and information to the medical teams and patients.

 Situation of the country

-Prior to 2011, Libya was one of the region’s the region's key economic drivers, thanks largely to its oil revenues.
-Formerly ranking 64th (out of 187) on the UN’s Human Development Index, it has now slipped to 94th position.
-Libya has a population of around 6.2 million people.
-Life expectancy is currently under 72 years, down from 75 years before the 2011 crisis, and the country’s literacy rate is around 90%.
+Until 2011 Libya was one of the region's economic driving forces, thanks to its oil reserves.
+The country, which previously placed 64th out of 188 countries in the United Nations Human Development Index ranking, is now 102nd.
+Libya has a population of 6.2 million people.
+Life expectancy is currently less than 72 years, despite standing at 75 years before the 2011 crisis, the literacy rate is around 90%.